AgoraLibrary/flutter_agora_rtc_rawdata/README.md

 # agora_rtc_rawdata

-The rawdata plugin for [agora_rtc_engine](https://pub.dev/packages/agora_rtc_engine).
+A flutter plugin that demostrate how to processing rawdata with [agora_rtc_engine](https://pub.dev/packages/agora_rtc_engine).

 ## Important

-The plugin only exports four methods to the dart layer that can register or unregister the observer.
+The example plugin only exports four methods to the dart layer that can register or unregister the observer.

 ```dart
 class AgoraRtcRawdata {